clydebarrow/esphome-docs-hugo/content/components/display/nextion.md

 ### Triggers

-Several [actions-trigger](#actions-trigger) are available for use with your Nextion display.
+Several [Triggers](#actions-trigger) are available for use with your Nextion display.

 {{< anchor "nextion-on_setup" >}}